LarsBesselmann/WCA-EJA-GettingStarted/README.md

     Make sure that you get a **BUILD SUCCESS** message

-Hint:
-1. Without installing the file was_public.jar into maven, the maven command would fail with an error like this:

-        [ERROR] Failed to execute goal on project modresorts: Could not resolve dependencies for project com.acme.modres:modresorts:war:2.0.0: The following artifacts could not be resolved: com.ibm.websphere.appserver:was_public:jar:9.0.0 (absent): com.ibm.websphere.appserver:was_public:jar:9.0.0 was not found in https://repo.maven.apache.org/maven2 during a previous attempt.
-This failure was cached in the local repository and resolution is not reattempted until the update interval of central has elapsed or updates are forced -> [Help 1]
+    > Hints:
-2. The build of the application is needed to perform watsonx Code Assistant tasks on Enterprise Java Application level (e.g. explain, modernize, upgrade).
+    > - The build of the application is needed to perform watsonx Code Assistant tasks on Enterprise Java Application level (e.g. explain, modernize, upgrade).
+    > - If you did not install the file was_public.jar into maven, the maven command wwill fail with an error like: <br> Could not resolve dependencies for project com.acme.modres:modresorts:war:2.0.0: The following artifacts could not be resolved: com.ibm.websphere.appserver:was_public:jar:9.0.0 (absent)

 ### Scenario: Understand the Java Enterprise application modresorts